 Artificial intelligence and technology

 The workplace as we knew it changed overnight with the outbreak of Covid-19.
 With most offices having to shut and employees having to work remotely for the first time, we became increasingly reliant on technology in order to function and connect with each other.
-More specifically, some focus turned to how artificial intelligence can be used to assist organisations during the pandemic.
+More specifically, some focus turned to how artificial intelligence could be used to assist organisations during the pandemic.
 Dr Terence Tse, associate professor of finance at ESCP Business School, was able to share his much-needed expertise on this with Raconteur and The Sunday Times.

 Aside from Covid, with the rise in technology, other issues that are regularly on the radar include robotics.
 Are we being taken over or will man still have a job to do?
 Or even the effects of cyber-crime, we’ve seen recently the impact of data breaches and the effect they can have on sites like LinkedIn and other organisations around the world.